Lightweight and Resilient Signatures for Cloud-Assisted Embedded IoT Systems: Introduction

 $\bullet$~{\em Key compromise-resiliency at IoT device}: IoT devices are vulnerable to key compromises via malware or physical access (like a smart-watch left in a public place or a medical handheld device left unattended in a hospital)~\cite{MedicalDevice:Survey:2015:Camara2015272}.
-Forward-security mitigates the impact of key compromises via key evolution techniques~\cite{FssAggNew, Yavuz:CORE:CNS:2020}.
-However, forward-secure signatures are significantly costlier than their conventional counterparts.
+Forward-security mitigates the impact of key compromises via key evolution techniques~\cite{FssAggNew, Yavuz:CORE:CNS:2020} by preventing already issued signatures from being forged after private key exposures.
+Thus, forward security is a vital security primitive for a wide range of applications.
+Most notably, secure logging from IoT devices to a remote cloud server, where attackers frequently attempt to alter log artifacts following system compromise events \cite{mitre-clearlogs, liao2024semantic}.
+However, forward-secure signatures \cite{abdalla2019tightness, hulsing2012forward, FWSecItkis_Reyzin_01, FWSig_BellareMiner99} are significantly more expensive than their conventional counterparts.
 The signing may involve multiple ExpOps with increased key/signature sizes.
 Even the optimal generic forward-secure transformations incur a logarithmic factor of cost expansion (excluding hidden constants)~\cite{ForwardSecure_MMM_02}.
 Hence, it is an extremely difficult task to create forward-secure signatures that are lightweight for the signer without putting exorbitant overhead on the verifier \cite{Yavuz:2012:TISSEC:FIBAF}.

-$\bullet$~{\em Compact and resilient operations at IoT device}: (i) The signature/key sizes must be small to respect memory constraints of embedded devices. (ii) ExpOps require complex arithmetics, which increase the code size and memory footprint.
+$\bullet$~{\em Compact and resilient operations at IoT device}: (i) The signature/key sizes must be small to respect the memory constraints of embedded devices. (ii) ExpOps require complex arithmetics, which increase the code size and memory footprint.
 Moreover, they are shown to be more vulnerable to side-channel attacks than simple arithmetic and hash calls~\cite{espitau2017side}.
-Thus, it is desirable to limit signing operations to only basic arithmetics and hashing to avoid these hurdles. (iii) Low-end IoT devices cannot assume a trusted execution environment, thus the signing logic should not require such special hardware (e.g., unlike \cite{ouyang2021scb}).
+Therefore, it is desirable to limit signing operations to only basic arithmetics and hash calls to avoid these hurdles. (iii) The low-end IoT devices cannot assume a trusted execution environment, and thus the signing logic should not require such special hardware (e.g., unlike \cite{ouyang2021scb}).